dantheman454/habit_app/docs/mindmap/er_diagram.md

 - FTS5 virtual tables (`*_fts`) and their triggers are omitted from the ERD for clarity.
 - `recurrence` and `completed_dates` are stored as JSON strings in the SQLite tables.
 - The server enforces additional rules (e.g., habits should be repeating) at the API level.
+- `context` field defaults to 'personal' for todos, events, and habits; goals do not have a context field.